oleevg/ratingcalculator/Readme.md

 ### Usage

-* Start the server with the required arguments:
+* Start the service with the required arguments:

 ```
     $ cd .build/service
     $ ./ratingCalculator_service
 ```

-* Testing the server with the provided test client application.
+* Testing the service with the provided test client application.

   Start the test client application with the required arguments:
 ```